ericlc/trackdb/README.md

 Trackdb uses the filename to capture the properties of execution.

-Filename syntax:
-- First character: V or R (version or repeatable execution)
-- Followed by numbers (max of ten)
-- Followed by double underscore
-- Followed by a description of the file
-- Followed by .sql extension

 Filename example: V01__create_table.sql
 - V - type of execution: version (checks if that SQL has already been executed)
 - 01 - number of execution